DjangoGirls/tutorial/template_extending/README.md

         </div>
     </div>

-And now add this line on the beginning:
+And now add this line on the beginning of the file:

     {% extends 'mysite/base.html' %}

 It means that we're now extending `base.html` template in `post_list.html`.
-Only one thing left: put everything else between `{% block content %}` and `{% endblock content %}`.
+Only one thing left: put everything (except the line we just added) between `{% block content %}` and `{% endblock content %}`.
 Like this:

     {% extends 'mysite/base.html' %}